multani/gcp-changelog/content/resource-manager/index.md

 ### Feature

 You can use custom constraints with Organization Policy to provide more granular control over specific fields for some Datastream resources.
-For more information, see [Manage Application Integration resources using custom constraints](https://docs.cloud.google.com/datastream/docs/custom-constraints).
+For more information, see [Create custom organization policy constraints](https://docs.cloud.google.com/datastream/docs/custom-constraints).
 This feature is [generally available](https://cloud.google.com/products#product-launch-stages) (GA).

 ---
 ## 2025-10-10